tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what advice would you give a grandchild on his or her wedding day?
 - when did you know you were in love?
 - when was your first kiss? with whom?
-- who was your first date? what did you do?
+- who was your first date? what did you do? where did you go on your first date?
 - what does being in love mean to you?
 - what was your wedding day like?
 - if you could have done anything differently on your wedding day, what would it have been?
 - how did you keep your relationships alive with your spouse while we were growing up? if you are divorced, how did you get along while raising us?
 - what qualities and traditions make a good marriage?
-- should marriage really mean forever?
 - can a man or a woman find lasting happiness?
 - what have you learned about being married?
 - if you have been divorced, what did you learn from that experience?